Our Board of Directors

 My role on the BOD is to attend all meetings and record minutes and maintain those records.
 I assist the Board in any capacity that I am able.
 I maintain the pre-registrations for Alumni Weekend and assist in updating the master alumni list.

 In 1955, two young Lebanese boys left the South End, and a summer of working in a hot Laundromat, for beautiful Squam Lake to swim, canoe in Big Red, and hike mountains.
-My father and uncle were campers, later both of my brother were campers.
+My father and uncle were campers, later both of my brothers were campers.
 Although I never attended camp as it was all boys, I did love visiting on family days in the summer.
 It meant seeing my brothers, my mom cooked their favorites so we could eat together, and ultimately I’d get a trip to Franken Sundae in Meredith.
 Over sixty years later, my daughters attended camp and, I even though I supported CHAA, I decided it was time to work with CHAA.
 And I finally got to ride in Big Red.

 Camp is important to me because it has been a part of our family’s lives for over 50 years.
 It is important to support and maintain the camp for years to come so other families can continue their legacies.